SciCompKL/CoDiPack/documentation/TutorialB1_2.md

 other handle creation functions that provide more flexibility in terms of the used CoDiPack type and of the underlying data structure.

-The next two functions are [createHandle](@ref codi::EvaluationHelper::createHandle) and [createHandleFixed](@ref codi::EvaluationHelper::createHandleFixed).
+The next two functions that we discuss are the not default ones, [createHandle](@ref codi::EvaluationHelper::createHandle) and
+[createHandleFixed](@ref codi::EvaluationHelper::createHandleFixed).
 The first one creates a handle with `std::vector` as the underlying container type.
 The second one uses `std::array`.
 In both functions the used CoDiPack type is given as a template parameter.
 All `Real...` type definitions in [codi.hpp](@ref codi.hpp) can be used here.
 Since the definition